rfairburn/salt-nagios-formula/README.rst

 nagios
 =======

-Set up nagios and nrpe.
+Salt formula to set up and manage nagios and nrpe.

 .. note::